-Set the COOLING TEMPERATURE to 5-10°C below the SET TEMPERATURE for near ambient and below operation.
-For temperature above 16°C set the COOLING TEMPERATURE at 7°C. The cooling temperature should NOT be set above 7°C or 90 psig.
-About 45°C the refrigeration will not be required as there is sufficient cooling to the room.
+Set the COOLING TEMPERATURE according to the cooling label.
+The cooling temperature should NOT be set above 90 psig.
+At about 45°C the refrigeration will not be required as there is sufficient cooling to the room.
 Wait a few minutes after each adjustment until the system establishes itself.
 Readjust if required after settling for a while.